 Reinhold Niebuhr was one of the most important American theologians of the twentieth century.
 In 1932, he published Moral Man and Immoral Society.
 The book’s core argument is simple enough to summarize in one sentence:

-Individuals can possess conscience, but groups are almost inevitably selfish.
+Individuals can have conscience, but groups are almost inevitably selfish.

 Why?
 Because when people form groups—corporations, nations, political parties, churches—the logic of decision-making shifts from “what is right” to “what benefits us.”
 Not because there aren’t good people in the group, but because the group’s interest structure systematically overrides individual moral judgment.

-When you as an individual encounter an injured stranger, your conscience says “help them.”
-But when you represent a company dealing with suppliers, your role says “reduce costs.”
-You as an individual might think excessive packaging is wasteful, but when you represent the marketing department, you’ll say “packaging is brand experience.”
+When you as an individual encounter an injured stranger on the road, your conscience says “go help them.”
+But when you represent a company facing suppliers, your role says “cut costs.”
+You as an individual might think excessive packaging is wasteful, but when you represent the marketing department, you say “packaging is brand experience.”

 It’s not that you’ve changed.
 It’s that your position has changed.
 And position redefines your moral coordinates.